PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 Rationally, we should consider this 1% chance of 8 billion deaths just as important as the certain death of 80 million people.

 If someone feels like the end of the world isn't that big of a deal (you would be surprised by how often this happens), you can try to make things more personal.
-Humananity isn't just some abstract concept, they are your friends, your family, and yourself.
+Humanity isn't just some abstract concept, they are your friends, your family, and yourself.
 All the people you care about will die.

 ### Coping mechanisms (preventing action)